-If you have configured "Random Early Drop Probability" in the 6.1.8 or below configuration, after upgrading to 6.1.9, please re-configure the "Random Early Drop Probability" to the desired value using "config red drop-probability" command and save the configuration to the desired location prior to upgrading to 6.2.2.

-3 Follow the instructions for upgrading from ExtremeWare v 6.1.9 in the next section.
+- 5 If you configured Random Early Drop Probability in ExtremeWare 6.1.8 (or earlier), re-configure the Random Early Drop Probability using the config red drop-probability command. - 6 Save the configuration to the primary space. - 7 Follow the instructions for upgrading from ExtremeWare 6.1.9 in the next section.